Dynamic random-access memory: History

+Precursors

-The cryptanalytic machine code-named "Aquarius" used at Bletchley Park during World War II incorporated a hard-wired dynamic memory.
-Paper tape was read and the characters on it "were remembered in a dynamic store. ...
+The cryptanalytic machine code-named Aquarius used at Bletchley Park during World War II incorporated a hard-wired dynamic memory.
+Paper tape was read and the characters on it "were remembered in a dynamic store."
 The store used a large bank of capacitors, which were either charged or not, a charged capacitor representing cross (1) and an uncharged capacitor dot (0).
 Since the charge gradually leaked away, a periodic pulse was applied to top up those still charged (hence the term 'dynamic')".

-In 1964, Arnold Farber and Eugene Schlig, working for IBM, created a hard-wired memory cell, using a transistor gate and tunnel diode latch.
-They replaced the latch with two transistors and two resistors, a configuration that became known as the Farber-Schlig cell.
-That year they submitted an invention closure, but it was initially rejected.
-In 1965, Benjamin Agusta and his team at IBM created a 16-bit silicon memory chip based on the Farber-Schlig cell, with 80 transistors, 64 resistors, and 4 diodes.
-The Toshiba "Toscal" BC-1411 electronic calculator, which was introduced in November 1965, used a form of capacitive DRAM (180 bit) built from discrete bipolar memory cells.
+In November 1965, Toshiba introduced a bipolar dynamic RAM for its electronic calculator Toscal BC-1411.
+In 1966, Tomohisa Yoshimaru and Hiroshi Komikawa from Toshiba applied for a Japanese patent of a memory circuit composed of several transistors and a capacitor, in 1967 they applied for a patent in the US.

 The earliest forms of DRAM mentioned above used bipolar transistors.
 While it offered improved performance over magnetic-core memory, bipolar DRAM could not compete with the lower price of the then-dominant magnetic-core memory.
 Capacitors had also been used for earlier memory schemes, such as the drum of the Atanasoff–Berry Computer, the Williams tube and the Selectron tube.